What Happens If HOA Documents Reveal a Problem? A Buyer's Options

 When the Documents Tell a Story You Don't Want to Hear

 You ordered the HOA documents.
 You read them.
-And now you're staring at something that makes you nervous — maybe it's a reserve fund that's 22% funded, a $1.2 million lawsuit against the association, or a delinquency rate that suggests half the community isn't paying their dues.
+And now you're staring at something that makes you nervous.
+Maybe it's a reserve fund sitting at 22% funded.
+Maybe it's a $1.2 million lawsuit against the association.
+Or a delinquency rate that tells you half the community stopped paying dues six months ago.

 The Most Common Problems

 Underfunded reserves.
 The industry benchmark is 70% funded or higher.
-Below 50%, you're looking at a community that will likely need a special assessment in the next few years.
-Below 30%, it's almost certain.
-On a community with a $500,000 reserve target, being 30% funded means there's a $350,000 shortfall that has to come from somewhere — and that somewhere is your wallet.
+Below 50%, you're looking at a community that will probably need a special assessment in the next few years.
+Below 30%, it's basically guaranteed.
+Take a community with a $500,000 reserve target.
+Being 30% funded means there's a $350,000 shortfall that has to come from somewhere.
+That somewhere is your wallet.

 Pending litigation.
-Lawsuits against the HOA can range from slip-and-fall claims (usually covered by insurance) to construction defect cases worth millions.
-The key factors are the amount at stake, whether insurance covers it, and how it could affect assessments if the HOA loses.
+Lawsuits against the HOA cover a wide spread, from slip-and-fall claims (usually covered by insurance) to construction defect cases worth millions.
+What matters is how much is at stake, whether insurance covers it, and what happens to your assessments if the HOA loses.

 High delinquency rates.
 When more than 15% of homeowners are behind on assessments, the HOA is running on reduced revenue.
-That means deferred maintenance, potential special assessments, and difficulty getting conventional financing approved.
+Deferred maintenance follows, then potential special assessments.
+Let that go long enough and lenders start declining conventional financing for buyers in the community.

 Upcoming special assessments.
-A board-approved special assessment of $5,000 per unit that the seller neglected to mention is the kind of surprise that changes your math on the deal.
+A board-approved special assessment of $5,000 per unit that the seller forgot to mention?
+That's the kind of surprise that blows up your math on the deal.

 Rental restrictions.
-If you're buying as an investor and the HOA limits rentals to 20% of units — and they're already at 19% — your investment thesis just fell apart.
+If you're buying as an investor and the HOA limits rentals to 20% of units, and they're already at 19%, your investment plan just died.

 Option 1: Negotiate the Price

-The most common response to HOA document issues is renegotiating the purchase price.
-If you discover a $3,000 special assessment is coming, asking the seller for a $3,000 price reduction or closing credit is reasonable.
+The most common response to HOA document problems is renegotiating the purchase price.
+You discover a $3,000 special assessment is coming, you ask the seller for a $3,000 price reduction or closing credit.
+Straightforward.

-For bigger issues — say, reserves at 25% funded — you might negotiate a larger reduction to account for future assessments.
-This requires some math: estimate the likely special assessment based on the reserve shortfall and the number of units, then factor that into your offer.
+For bigger issues, say reserves at 25% funded, you might push for a larger reduction to account for future assessments.
+This takes some math.
+Estimate the likely special assessment based on the reserve shortfall and the number of units, then factor that into your offer.

-Sellers won't always agree, but the data is on your side.
-You're not making a subjective complaint about the house — you're pointing to documented financial risk in the association.
+Sellers won't always agree.
+But the data is on your side.
+You're not making a subjective complaint about the house.
+You're pointing to documented financial risk in the association.
+That's a different conversation.

 Option 2: Request Seller Credits

-Instead of reducing the price, you can ask the seller to credit you a specific amount at closing to offset the identified risk.
-This is functionally similar to a price reduction but can be simpler to execute and may keep the appraisal cleaner.
+Instead of reducing the price, you can ask the seller to credit you a specific amount at closing to offset the risk you've identified.
+Functionally it's similar to a price reduction but can be simpler to execute.
+It may also keep the appraisal cleaner.

 Option 3: Ask for Additional Information

 Sometimes the documents raise questions without giving clear answers.
-You see a reference to "pending legal matter" without details, or the financial statements have unexplained line items.
+You see a reference to "pending legal matter" with no details.
+Or the financial statements have unexplained line items that don't add up.

 Option 4: Extend Your Contingency Period